Molossians: Molossian expansion

-The Epirotes were traditionally in friendly terms with the Corinthians, however in 5th century BC during the last decades of the reign of Tharyps, the Molossians adopted a pro-Athenian policy.
+The Epirotes were traditionally on friendly terms with the Corinthians, however in 5th century BC during the last decades of the reign of Tharyps, the Molossians adopted a pro-Athenian policy.
 This change had also its effects in trade.

 In 385 BC, Alcetas, the deposed Molossian king who was exiled to the court of Dionysius of Syracuse with aid by the Illyrians, attacked the faction of Molossian dynasty who had overthrown him and attempted to take power.
 Dionysius planned to control all the Ionian Sea.
 Sparta intervened and expelled the Illyrians who were led by Bardyllis.
 Even with the aid of 2,000 Greek hoplites and 500 suits of Greek armour, the Illyrians were defeated by the Spartans (led by Agesilaus) but not before ravaging the region and killing 15,000 Molossians.
 Alcetas eventually managed to restore his power and brought the Molossian state closer to Athens (the traditional enemy of Sparta).